European-XFEL/Karabo/doc/tools/vscode.rst

 `clang-format` tool, please be informed that the Gitlab CI uses version `13.0` of `clang-format`.
 Formatting with any version older than that may result in the CI formatting test not passing.

+Before opening the Karabo Framework CMake project inside VSCode, the `auto_build_all.sh` script must have been executed successfully at least once with either the `Debug`, `Release` or `CodeCoverage` options.
+`auto_build_all.sh` will take care of either downloading or building the external dependencies of the Karabo Framework and make them available to the CMake project.

+Similarly, as `auto_build_all.sh Clean-All` clears all the external dependencies, after its execution an `auto_build_all.sh` with either the `Debug`, `Release` or `CodeCoverage` options must be completed successfully before the CMake project can be opened and work properly again in VSCode.

 Now open the local Karabo Framework repository working folder in VSCode by issuing the following commands::